udehadaeze/Diaprocompleted/README.md

    On the landing page, click **"Sign Up"** to register a new user.

 5. **Explore the App**
-   Once logged in, you’ll be redirected to the homepage where you can explore:
+   Once logged in, you'll be redirected to the homepage where you can explore:

    * Glucose tracking with visual charts
    * Medication management